-Hearing loss is common; some estimate more than 30 million people in the USA are affected.
+About 20% of Americans, (50 million) report some degree of hearing loss.
 Hearing loss can be present at birth or can develop in later childhood or adulthood.
-There are many causes of hearing loss and the effects can range from delayed speech/language and communication development in children to misunderstandings, frustration and fatigue for adults and their families.
+There are many causes of hearing loss and the effects can range from delayed speech and language development in children to misunderstandings, frustration and fatigue for adults and their families.

 We have compiled a list of frequently asked questions.
 Please see our